wombleton/gitlaw-nz/acts/B/Burial and Cremation Act 1964.md

     _closed cemetery_ means a cemetery which has been closed by a closing order and _closed burial ground_ has a corresponding meaning

-    _closing order_ means an order made under paragraph (a) of subsection (1) of [section 41][48] before 1 January 1969, or a notice published under that paragraph after that date, or an Order in Council made under any corresponding former provision
+    _closing order_ means an order made under paragraph (a) of subsection (1) of [section 41][50] before 1 January 1969, or a notice published under that paragraph after that date, or an Order in Council made under any corresponding former provision

-    _coroner's authorisation_, in relation to a body, means an authorisation by a coroner under [section 42][86] of the Coroners Act 2006 for the release of the body
+    _coroner's authorisation_, in relation to a body, means an authorisation by a coroner under [section 42][88] of the Coroners Act 2006 for the release of the body

-    _corporation_, in relation to a local authority, means that local authority as constituted a body corporate by [section 12][87] of the Local Government Act 2002
+    _corporation_, in relation to a local authority, means that local authority as constituted a body corporate by [section 12][89] of the Local Government Act 2002

     _cremation_ means the reduction to ashes of dead bodies by burning

     _crematorium_ means appliances and machinery and furnaces for effecting cremation, and includes any building in which any such appliances, machinery, or furnaces are fixed

-    _dead foetus_ has the meaning given to it in [section 2][88] of the Births, Deaths, Marriages, and Relationships Registration Act 1995
+    _dead foetus_ has the meaning given to it in [section 2][90] of the Births, Deaths, Marriages, and Relationships Registration Act 1995

     _denominational burial ground_ means any land, outside the boundaries of a cemetery, held, purchased, acquired, set apart, or dedicated, under the provisions of any Act or before the commencement of this Act, for the burial of the dead belonging to 1 or more religious denominations

     _disposal_ includes burial and cremation

-    _doctor_ means a health practitioner who is, or is deemed to be, registered with the Medical Council of New Zealand continued by [section 114(1)(a)][89] of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of medicine
+    _doctor_ means a health practitioner who is, or is deemed to be, registered with the Medical Council of New Zealand continued by [section 114(1)(a)][91] of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of medicine

-    _doctor's certificate_, in relation to a death or a body, means a doctor's certificate referred to in [section 46B][61] or [46C][62] relating to the cause of death or, as the case may require, the cause of death of the person whose body it is
+    _doctor's certificate_, in relation to a death or a body, means a doctor's certificate referred to in [section 46B][63] or [46C][64] relating to the cause of death or, as the case may require, the cause of death of the person whose body it is

+    _financial statements_ has the same meaning as in [section 6][92] of the Financial Reporting Act 2013

     _funeral director_ means a person whose business is or includes disposing of bodies

+    _generally accepted accounting practice_ has the same meaning as in [section 8][93] of the Financial Reporting Act 2013

     _give a doctor's certificate_, in relation to a person's death, means complete and sign a doctor's certificate and give it to the person having charge of the person's body

     _guardian_ means a person appointed to be a guardian under [section 14][16]

-    _local authority_ means a territorial authority within the meaning of the [Local Government Act 2002][90]
+    _local authority_ means a territorial authority within the meaning of the [Local Government Act 2002][94]

     _manager_ means the manager of a denominational burial ground

     _Maori burial ground_ means any land set apart for the purposes of a burial ground under section 439 of the Maori Affairs Act 1953 or any corresponding former provision

-    _midwife_ means a health practitioner who is, or is deemed to be, registered with the Midwifery Council established by [section 114(3)][89] of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of midwifery
+    _midwife_ means a health practitioner who is, or is deemed to be, registered with the Midwifery Council established by [section 114(3)][91] of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of midwifery

     _Minister_ means the Minister of Health

     _monument_ includes any tombstone, headstone, memorial, kerbing, or other erection

+    _non-GAAP standard_ has the same meaning as in [section 5][95] of the Financial Reporting Act 2013

     _private burial ground_ means a parcel of land declared to be a private burial ground under the provisions of the Cemeteries Amendment Act 1912

     _religious denomination_ means the adherents of any religion and includes any church, sect, or other subdivision of such adherents

+    _specified not-for-profit entity_ has the same meaning as in [section 46][96] of the Financial Reporting Act 2013

-    _stillborn child_ has the same meaning as in [section 2][88] of the Births, Deaths, Marriages, and Relationships Registration Act 1995
+    _stillborn child_ has the same meaning as in [section 2][90] of the Births, Deaths, Marriages, and Relationships Registration Act 1995

     _tablet_ includes a plaque